GoldenPavilion/quartermaster/notes.md

 basic concept:

--- user is asked to select from a list of magical item types -- user is provided a list of magical items of the type they selected -- user selects item they'd like to review
+-- DONE user is asked to select from a list of magical item types -- DONE user is provided a list of magical items of the type they selected -- user selects item they'd like to review
 -- user sees event details